caseybreen/caseybreen.com/content/page/social_networks/index.md

 ---
-title: "Introduction to Social Networks"
+title: "Introduction to Social Networks (SOC 321K)"
 subtitle: "University of Texas at Austin, Department of Sociology"
 date: 2025-04-21
 type: page